astronomer/docs/learn/airflow-components.md

 ---
-title: "Airflow components"
+title: "Apache Airflow® components"
 sidebar_label: "Core components"
 id: airflow-components
-description: "Understand the core components of Apache Airflow.
+description: "Understand the core components of Apache Airflow®.
 Review their functions and find out which components to run for specific use cases."
 ---

-When working with Airflow, understanding the underlying infrastructure components and how they function can help you develop and run your DAGs, troubleshoot issues, and successfully run Airflow.
+When working with Apache Airflow®, understanding the underlying infrastructure components and how they function can help you develop and run your DAGs, troubleshoot issues, and successfully run Airflow.

 In this guide, you'll learn about the core components of Airflow and how to manage Airflow infrastructure for high availability.
 Some of the components and features described in this topic are unavailable in earlier Airflow versions.